Jean Segura Player Props: Marlins vs. White Sox

 Jean Segura At The Plate

-- Segura is batting .188 with three doubles, a triple and 16 walks.
+- Segura has four doubles, a triple and 16 walks while batting .194.

-- In seven games this year, Segura has picked up an RBI, with more than one RBI once.
+- In eight games this year (14.5%), Segura has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.